Frequently Asked Questions

 13. No merchandise will be available for sale at the camp.
 Participants must bring their own soccer ball.
 Return to top

-14. Rain will not typically impact the planned camp schedule unless inclement weather is encountered.
-The University of Virginia has automated notification protocols that are followed during camp sessions.
+14. No, Rain will not typically impact the planned camp schedule unless inclement weather is encountered.
+All Participants will be notified.
 Return to top

 15. You must complete an online registration and make full payment by credit card to secure a spot in the camp.
 Return to top